shovansarkarece/Java/Constructor_super()_this().md

 # Constructor With Setter
 > If we perform setter injection and constructor injection then at the end of the day setter injection
 > will be performed means new data will be getting as an output.New Data will be there means what is later being added.
+#### Super keyword
+- In Java, super keyword is used to refer to immediate parent class of a child class.
+- In other words, super keyword is used by a subclass whenever it need to refer to its immediate super class.
 ```
 class Finishers
 {